TheTeaCat/romanesgo/README.md

 # Romanesgo

-A simple fractal exploration program I wrote when I was 17/18.
-Named after the "cooler" version of broccoli.
+A simple fractal exploration program, named after the "cooler" version of broccoli.